vincentdev15/trustfactory/README.md

 - allow a user to have several carts
 - add visitor carts
 - check if the cart expiration delay and the daily report hour have valid values
+- retrieve the unit price only while validating the cart (currently it's retrieve when the product is put in the cart)

 ## License